AdobeXD/plugin-samples/faq.md

 ### Can I render any user interface?

 Not yet.
-A simple API will be provided soon that you can use to render your user interface.
-However, there are ways around this:
+APIs for UI will be provided in a future release.
+There are several workarounds in the meantime:

-* Parse layer and object names as input
+* User enters configuration in layer/object names, plugin parses this as input
+* User enters input into a text object on canvas, plugin reads this text content
-* Generate objects on the canvas as output
+* Generate text objects on the canvas as output
+* Copy text to the clipboard in lieu of exporting data to a text file

 ## Document-specific